harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part2-nosql/nosql_analysis.md

 ## Section A: Limitations of RDBMS

 A traditional relational database management system (RDBMS) is designed around fixed schemas, normalised tables, and predefined relationships.
-While this approach works well for structured and uniform data, it becomes inefficient and complex when handling highly variable and evolving datasets such as the given product catalogue.
+While this approach works well for structured and uniform data, it becomes inefficient and complex when handling highly variable and evolving datasets such as the given products_catalog.
 The following points explain, in detail, why a relational database would struggle with the stated requirements

 ### 1. Products having different attributes (e.g., laptops have RAM/processor, shoes have size/color)
 In a relational database, all records in a table must conform to the same schema.
 This becomes problematic when products belonging to different categories require distinct sets of attributes.